maitrikjpatel/DevNotes/JS.md

 - Throw and Rethrowing
 	- JavaScript has many built-in constructors for standard errors: Error, SyntaxError, ReferenceError, TypeError and others.
 We can use them to create error objects as well.
+	- We can also generate our own errors using the `throw` operator.
+Technically, the argument of throw can be anything, but usually it’s an error object inheriting from the built-in `Error` class.
+More on extending errors in the next chapter.
+	- Rethrowing is a basic pattern of error handling: a `catch` block usually expects and knows how to handle the particular error type, so it should rethrow errors it doesn’t know.

 ```js
 // Creating your own error using Error constructor
 let error = new Error("Things happen o_O");
 alert(error.name); // Error
 alert(error.message); // Things happen o_O